Eeshansh/My_primitive_voice_assistant/Readme.md

 Open websites or local applications

-Play songs from a folder
+Play songs from on youtube

 Set timers or alarms